 \subsection{The Significant Impact of Target Action}

 The implantation of an action-level backdoor is initiated by defining a target action.
-Prior studies~\cite{kiourti2019trojdrl, rathbun2024sleepernets, ma} have commonly selected a fixed target action such as `1'.
-However, in high-dimensional action spaces, the choice of the target action may profoundly influence the efficacy of the backdoor.
+Prior studies~\citep{kiourti2019trojdrl, rathbun2024sleepernets, ma} have commonly selected a fixed target action such as `1', e.g., a boundary action.
+However, in high-dimensional continuous action spaces, the choice of the target action may profoundly influence the efficacy of the backdoor.

-To systematically investigate this influence, we employed a consistent backdoor implantation while varying the target actions.
+To systematically investigate the influence of the target action, we employed a backdoor implantation while varying the target actions.
 As shown in Table~\ref{tab:target type}, the selection of the target action significantly affects ASR values.
 Boundary target actions (e.g., types `1' and `-1') consistently yielded high ASRs (approaching 100\%).
 Conversely, target actions situated within the interior of the action range, such as type `0' in \texttt{Walk} (0.11 ASR), resulted in a substantial reduction in ASR.
 Therefore, to ensure a robust evaluation of action-level backdoor attacks in high-dimensional continuous action spaces, this paper evaluates attack performance against a diverse set of target actions, namely `1', `fixed random', and `arithmetic'.